Hold-Krykke-BA/MAT-AL/Assignment5/README.md

 #### Assignment tasks

 - is the action legal according to the present state.
-  For this task we implemented the `Ok(state, action)` method as discussed in class, basically converting the result of the interface method `nextState(state, action)` to a boolean value.
+  For this task [we implemented the `Ok(state, action)` method](https://github.com/Hold-Krykke-BA/MAT-AL/blob/main/Assignment5/src/Main.java#L31-L41) as discussed in class, basically converting the result of the interface method `nextState(state, action)` to a boolean value.
   `nextState` looks at the current table implementation and determines if the Action (which is a char) is allowed within the State context.
    ```diff
    - todo example with ascii values?
    ```

 - is any instance stuck at a non-final (non-accepting) state.
   We found this a bit difficult to implement, as there weren't any hints to what such a state was - and we found it comparable to the third task.
 - give a list of the running instances.
+We [implemented a solution](https://github.com/Hold-Krykke-BA/MAT-AL/blob/main/Assignment5/src/Main.java#L44-L57) where we checked if the log had any record of the `G` (logout) action and returned those who had not.

 ## Create a Finite State Generator